jjulian/scraping-for-data/README.md

 **Level:** Intermediate, comfort with programming required

-### Examples
+### Example 1 - read your water bill

-* Finding out how much your neighbors pay on their water bill (scraping Baltimore City site)
+Find out how much your neighbors pay on their water bills (scraping Baltimore City site)

     ruby -I. water.rb

+### Example 2 - map GPS encoded photos

-* Viewing your GPS-encoded photos on a map (reading EXIF data from jpg images, such as from an iPhone camera)
+View your GPS-encoded photos on a map (reading EXIF data from jpg images, such as from an iPhone camera)

     ruby photos.rb > my_photos.html
     (open browser to view map)